kbrodt/overhead-geopose-challenge/README.md

 sh ./dist_train.sh
 ```

-It will take about 1 week on 4 GPUS.
+It will take about 1 week on 4 GPUs.

 ### Inference